 Protected from the worst of the polar front by mainland Italy, Messina often stays a few degrees warmer than other areas of the island.
 Perfect for squeezing in a few more weeks of beach hopping.

-Where To Stay In Sicily Without A Car?
+Best Places To Stay In Sicily Without A Car?

 If you are not planning to hire a car for your Sicilian vacation, I recommend you consider staying in the northern town of Cefalu.